 Columbine flowers are a beautiful addition to your outdoor garden.
 These unique flowers come in various shades, from periwinkle to yellow to orange.
 Columbines are native to woods and slopes of North America.

-They are a hardy wildflower that can survive harsh conditions in the wild, but they can sometimes feel tricky to get started in your backyard.
+They are hardy wildflowers that can survive harsh conditions in the wild, but they can sometimes feel tricky to get started in your backyard.
 Here, I’ve gathered some helpful information and condensed it into a guide to help you get the most out of your columbines.

 There are many varieties of columbine in purples, pinks, and other shades.